end2endzone/end2endzone-hugo/content/blog/2016-01-16-best-way-to-remove-ads-from-hdhomerun-recordings-no-intermediate-file-required.md

 [NFO available here](/wp-content/uploads/2015/10/Montreal-CBFT-DT-Codec-NFO.nfo).
 This plugin allows reading files that are not AVI and works perfectly with Montreal's CBFT-DT MPEG 2 files.
 The installation is pretty strait forward, simply run the installer and select the location of where VirtualDub is installed.
 Once the process is completed, you should see the plugin available (*.vdf) within the _plugins32_ folder.

 ## Avisynth
 Avisynth as its name implies is an AVI file generator.
-The Avisynth web site describes their tool as &quot;
+The Avisynth web site describes their tool as "

 _a scripting language and a collection of filters for simple (and not so simple!) non-linear video editing tasks.
-It frameserves video to applications_&quot;.&nbsp;In this scenario, Avisynth is used to parse VirtualDub's frame server reference file (*.vdr) and wrap the results as an AVI file for AVFS to use.
+It frameserves video to applications_".
+In this scenario, Avisynth is used to parse VirtualDub's frame server reference file (*.vdr) and wrap the results as an AVI file for AVFS to use.
 To install, run the installer and follow the on-screen instructions.

 ## Pismo File Mount Audit Package
-&quot;
+"

 _Pismo File Mount is an operating system extension that enables application controlled virtual and user mode file systems.
-Using Pismo File Mount, applications can expose all kinds of program and user data through the file system interface_&quot;.
+Using Pismo File Mount, applications can expose all kinds of program and user data through the file system interface_".
 This software does not have any interaction with the user but it is required by AVFS to create the virtual folder containing the virtual files (\*.AVI, \*.WAV).

 [![Pismo File Mount Audit Package Install](http://www.end2endzone.com/wp-content/uploads/2015/12/Pismo-File-Mount-Audit-Package-Install.jpg)](http://www.end2endzone.com/wp-content/uploads/2015/12/Pismo-File-Mount-Audit-Package-Install.jpg)